ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 ```

 To suppress this behavior and have multiple subscriptions to a signal execute
-the subscribing blocks only once, a subscription can be
+the subscribe blocks only once, a signal can be
 [multicasted](#share-the-side-effects-of-a-signal-by-multicasting).

 Side effects can be insidious and produce problems that are difficult to